sa1f/quickshop/README.md

 * Search_or_Reset is legacy code that is no longer called
 * The CSS and JS scripts are linked to the Pug file in the scripts folder
 * Uses Ngrok to forward requests from my home router to the port
+* To run the server, install all relevant dependencies.
+Type the following into the terminal after navigating to the folder containing block_chain_server.js
+	* "npm install --save express"
+	* "npm install --save path"
+	* "npm install --save body-parser"
+	* "npm install --save request"
+	* MySQL is legacy dependency that is no longer required
-* To run the server, type "node block_chain_server.js" in the terminal.
+* Type "node block_chain_server.js" in the terminal.
 The computer running the server will be listening on port 8080

 ### computer\_vision